Stefan4solr/triangles-game/README.md

 # triangles-game

-Creating a pattern of equilateral triangles using different color schemes
+Creating a pattern of equilateral triangles using different color schemes.
+You can draw onto the canvas to change the colors.